xwqian1123/mStrain/README.md

 ./run_install.sh
 ```
 NOTE:
-- Make sure that the dependent packages are installed successfully.
+- Make sure that the dependencies are installed successfully.
 - The software package "picard(https://github.com/broadinstitute/picard)" and some R packages on which this project depends, has been packaged and placed in the packages directory.

 # Usage